configcat/configcat-publicapi-go-client/docs/CreateSettingInitialValues.md

 ### NewCreateSettingInitialValues

-`func NewCreateSettingInitialValues(key string, name string, settingType SettingType, ) *CreateSettingInitialValues`
+`func NewCreateSettingInitialValues(name string, key string, settingType SettingType, ) *CreateSettingInitialValues`

 NewCreateSettingInitialValues instantiates a new CreateSettingInitialValues object This constructor will assign default values to properties that have it defined,